 ABOUT THE ARTIST

-In the 1990s and early 2000s Darrell lived in Germany and worked into the club scene in Germany and Holland.
-There he played and arranged music with Darrell Arnold and the Dead Buffaloes and Darrell Arnold and the Buffalo Fish.
-He opened for two tours with the Yardbirds and played festivals with Canned Heat, Eric Burdon and the New Animals, Alvin Lee, and Joe Cocker.
+In the 1990s and early 2000s Darrell lived in Germany and played regularly in Germany and the Netherlands.
+There he played with two bands, the Dead Buffaloes and the Buffalo Fish.
+Highlights from that period include opening for two tours with the Yardbirds as well as festivals with Canned Heat, Eric Burdon and the New Animals, Alvin Lee, and Joe Cocker.
 Darrell produced four CDs while in Germany.
 For Everyday Stories (2002), Darrell Arnold and the Dead Buffaloes won a national prize for CD production of the Year with the German Pop and Rock Music Association.

-In the Miami area, over the past couple years Darrell has played regular shows with some excellent South Florida musicians, as they have arranged his songs and developed their live showcase.
-Changing World (2017), the fruition of this work, is Darrell’s fifth studio CD.
-Produced by Jack Shawde, it features Darrell (lead vocal, acoustic guitar) with Jack (guitars, banjo, mandolin), Diane Ward (drums, percussion and background vocals), Matthew Sabatella (bass and background vocals), and Max Farber (keyboards), along with Lynn Bobby and Sarah Jacob on background vocals.
+Since 2010 Darrell has lived in the Miami area.
+In 2017, joining forces with some excellent South Florida musicians, he recorded his fifth album, Changing World (2017).
+Produced by Jack Shawde, that album features Darrell (lead vocal, acoustic guitar) with Jack (guitars, banjo, mandolin), Diane Ward (drums, percussion and background vocals), Matthew Sabatella (bass and background vocals), and Max Farber (keyboards), along with Lynn Bobby and Sarah Jacob on background vocals.

 About the other players: